Who Killed the Electric Car? from Julien Chaulieu on Vimeo.

 "We've already added to the grid the equivalent of several years' production of EV hybrids," Duvall said at a conference on EV's (electric vehicles) in San Jose.
 "The utilities, they stuck with it.
 They said, 'All right, that's what's happening.
 This is where the loads are going, and we're going to do this."'

-Automakers, such as General Motors Corp. and Toyota Motor Corp. , are planning to bring EV motors to the market as early as 2010.
+Automakers, such as General Motors and Toyota , are planning to bring EV motors to the market as early as 2010.
 But speakers at the Plug-In 2008 conference say it will take much longer for them to arrive in mass numbers, due in part to a current lack of large-battery manufacturing capacity. (electric motor conversion kits) MSD